hmf-24/FiSSM/README.md

 # FiSSM
 For ILI, use 2080Ti;
-For other datasets, use TITAN V
+For other datasets, use TITAN V.